uPortal-Attic/uportal-home/docs/widget-launch-button.md

 ## Custom button text

-If one of the suggested labels does not suit your needs, consider the following guidelines when coming up with custom button text:
+If one of the suggested labels is not suitable, consider the following guidelines when developing custom button text:

-* Choose a clear action verb to describe what will happen when a user clicks the button -- "launch," "open," "go to," "view," and "explore" are all viable examples
+* Choose a clear action verb to describe what will happen when a user clicks the button (e.g. "launch," "open," "go to," "view," and "explore").
-* Choose a noun to following the action verb that accurately describes the thing the user is about to experience (e.g. "website," "app," "list," "feed," "wiki," etc.)
+* Choose a noun to follow the action verb that accurately describes the thing the user is about to experience (e.g. "website," "app," "list," "feed," "wiki," etc.)
-* Limit the length of your button text to 25 characters (including spaces).
+* Limit the button text length to 25 characters (including spaces).
 This will ensure that all the text is visible on all screen sizes.
 Text that is too long will be truncated.
-* Use the language your intended audience expects to see
+* Use the language the intended audience expects to see
 * Remember that the button exists in the context of the widget it belongs to.
 It is not necessary to include the application's title in the button text (save it for the aria-label).